anakic/querystorm-docs/docs/General/Data_context.md

 ![Update schema file](../Images/update_schema_file.gif)

 Configuration code for tables and columns will be added/removed, but settings for existing tables and columns will remain intact.
-Previous settings are loaded from the output dll, so if you've made manual changes, make sure to build the project before updating the schema file, otherwise those manual changes will be lost.
+Previous settings are loaded from the output dll, so if you've made manual changes, make sure to build the project before updating the schema file, otherwise, those manual changes will be lost.

 > Tip: for performance reasons (to avoid type conversions), it's slightly better to leave Id columns as `double` instead of `int`.
 This is because Excel does not have an `int` type; all numbers in Excel are `double`.